jordanschalm/jarndyce/readme.md

 ### 1.0.1
 Bug Fixes - June 3, 2015

-* Made filesystem operations after initialisation thread-friendly
+* Made filesystem operations after initialization thread-friendly
 * Added licence header to jarndyce.js
 * Added ability to specify port as a commandline argument (node jarndyce <port>)
 * Fixed an issue where serveBlogImage would cause a request to hang when a filesystem error occurred